 SAP Central Services cluster

-This example depicts a highly available cluster that uses Azure NetApp Files as a shared file storage solution.
-High availability for the Central Services cluster requires shared storage, and NetApp Files provides a simple option so you don’t have to deploy the Linux cluster infrastructure.
+This example shows a highly available cluster that uses Azure NetApp Files as a shared file storage solution.
+High availability for the Central Services cluster requires shared storage.
+NetApp Files provides a simple option so you don't have to deploy the Linux cluster infrastructure.
 An alternative is to set up a highly available NFS service.

 The virtual machines used for the application servers support multiple IP addresses per NIC.
 This feature supports the SAP recommended practice of using virtual host names for installations as outlined in SAP Note 962955.
 Virtual host names decouple the SAP services from the physical host names and make it easier to migrate services from one physical host to another.
 This principal also applies to cloud virtual machines.

 Application servers are connected to the highly available Central Services on Azure through the virtual host names of the Central Services or ERS services.
 These host names are assigned to the cluster front-end IP configuration of the load balancer.
-A load balancer supports multiple front-end IPs, so both the Central Services and ERS virtual IPs (VIPs) can be bound to one load balancer.
+A load balancer supports many front-end IPs.
+Both the Central Services and ERS virtual IPs (VIPs) can be bound to one load balancer.

 Azure also supports high availability in a multi-SID installation of the Linux and Windows clusters that host Central Services (ASCS/SCS).
-For details about deploying to a Pacemaker cluster, see the Azure multi-SID documentation for Windows, Red Hat Linux, or SUSE Linux.
+For details about deploying to a Pacemaker cluster, see the Azure multi-SID documentation for:

 Proximity placement groups